Averages of the M\"obius function on shifted primes

-We remark that the Matom\"aki-Radziwi\l\l \ method requires two intervals $[P_1,Q_1], [P_2,Q_2]$ (that define $\mathcal S$) in order to handle `typical' Dirichlet polynomials in the regime $H=(\log X)^{\psi(X)}$ for $\psi(X)\to\infty$.
+We remark that the Matom\"aki--Radziwi\l\l \ method requires two intervals $[P_1,Q_1], [P_2,Q_2]$ (that define $\mathcal S$) in order to handle `typical' Dirichlet polynomials in the regime $H=(\log X)^{\psi(X)}$ for $\psi(X)\to\infty$.
 Note in general \cite{MR} the slower $H\to\infty$ the more intervals we require (though by a neat short argument \cite{MRshort}, only one interval is needed in the regime $H=X^\theta$ for $\theta>0$).